haroroda/PerHeFed/README.md

 # PerHeFed
-PerHeFed: a General Framework of Personalized Federated Learning for Heterogeneous Convolutional Neural Networks
+Source code of *PerHeFed: a General Framework of Personalized Federated Learning for Heterogeneous Convolutional Neural Networks*

 ## Requirements
 numpy == 1.19.5